George E. Matthews: Inventions

 Matthews invented the "prism print process," a method of printing in four colors that superseded the three color process.
 He patented a method of indexing books and was the first Buffalo publisher to introduce linotype machines in a newspaper plant.
 At the time, the plant of the "J.N Matthews Co." in Buffalo was one of the largest in the entire country.

 Personal life

 On July 12, 1887, Matthews married Mary Elizabeth Burrows of Buffalo.
-Together they had three children: George E. Matthews, Jr.; Harriet Wells Matthews, who married J. Randall Williams, Jr. of "J. Randall Williams & Co." in Philadelphia, Pennsylvania and Northern Central Railway; and Burrows Matthews, publisher of the Buffalo Express and later Buffalo Courier-Express from 1911–1955 upon its consolidation.
+Together they had three children: George E. Matthews Jr.; Harriet Wells Matthews, who married J. Randall Williams, Jr. of "J. Randall Williams & Co." in Philadelphia, Pennsylvania and Northern Central Railway; and Burrows Matthews, publisher of the Buffalo Express and later Buffalo Courier-Express from 1911 to 1955 upon its consolidation.

-Although Williams did not hold elected office, he was a friend and supporter of President William McKinley and was a delegate to the 1896 Republican National Convention.
+Although Matthews did not hold elected office, he was a friend and supporter of President William McKinley and was a delegate to the 1896 Republican National Convention.
 He was appointed by Governor Frank W. Higgins to membership in the McKinley Monument Commission, which erected a memorial in Buffalo to McKinley, who had been assassinated at the Pan-American Exposition in 1901.
 Matthews was a member of many clubs and organizations, including: